 "Instructions on How to Be Politically Incorrect" is some of my favorite work by him.
 How odd the images are make it hard for me to look away.

 The first two he has created scenarios where people are looking for bombs in unlikely places.
 For me this relates to how our society reacted after 9/11.
 This is a serious topic, but again he has done it by humor.
 Formally I like these pictures too.
 The people look unaware of the camera, but we know these are staged.
-Their faces are serious, annoyed, but the pictures are still comical.
-The colors are neutral and the settings are all social places.
-The natural daylight works well for a realistic tone.
+Their faces are serious, annoyed, but the pictures are

 The one of the man with his pants down is "Fuck the 3rd World."
 I was surprised when I read this title.
 The image looks juvenile or some prank being played out.
 But the angle of the shot draws the viewers eyes down the wall and to the man.
 The man is white and older hanging onto an old, worn out wall.
 This shows the white man demoralizing the wall.
 This image is pushing the limits to what is humour or crossing the line.